mercury-hpc/mercury/README.md

 To make use of the CCI plugin, please refer to the CCI build instructions available on this [page][cci].

+To make use of the libfabric/OFI plugin, please refer to the libfabric build instructions available on this [page][libfabric].

 Optional requirements
 ---------------------

-For optional automatic code generation features (which are used for generating encoding and decoding routines), the preprocessor subset of the BOOST library must be included (Boost v1.48 or higher is recommended).
+For optional automatic code generation features (which are used for generating serialization and deserialization routines), the preprocessor subset of the BOOST library must be included (Boost v1.48 or higher is recommended).
+The library itself is therefore not necessary since only the header is used.

-On Linux OpenPA v1.0.3 or higher is required (the version that is included with MPICH can also be used) for systems that do not have `stdatomic.h`.
+On Linux OpenPA v1.0.3 or higher is required (the version that is included with MPICH can also be used) for systems that do not have `stdatomic.h` (GCC version less than 4.8).

 Building
 ========